spiral/docs/modules/auth.md

 ```

 ### UsernameSource
-In order to enable credentials based authentication in your application your source by implement `UsernameSourceInterface`:
+In order to enable credentials based authentication in your application your repository must implement `UsernameSourceInterface`:

 ```php
 class UserRepository extends RecordSource implements UsernameSourceInterface